Treide1/flow-template/README.md

 * Compositor-like `FxFunnel` builder
 * FFMPEG Video-controls API
-* `InputBind` API to set binds for keyboard, mouse or MIDI device inputs.
+* `InputScheme` API to set binds for keyboard, mouse or MIDI device inputs.
 * Param Picker
   * Like gui, but in a different application / interface
   * Live program or similar to change values on the fly